Montgomery County Court Records

 • Records made confidential by judicial order

-Vital records (birth and death certificates) are confidential under Texas law and only available to qualified applicants such as the registrant, immediate family members, legal guardians, or authorized agents.
+Vital records — birth and death certificates — are confidential under Texas law and are only available to qualified applicants such as the registrant, immediate family members, legal guardians, or authorized agents.

 Montgomery County Criminal Court Records

-Criminal jurisdiction in Montgomery County is split between the district courts and the county courts at law.
+Criminal jurisdiction in Montgomery County splits between the district courts and the county courts at law based on offense severity.
 The nine district courts have exclusive jurisdiction over felony criminal cases, while the county courts at law handle Class A and B misdemeanor cases.
-Class C misdemeanors are heard by the justice of the peace courts and municipal courts.
+Class C misdemeanors go to the justice of the peace courts and municipal courts.

 District Courts Handling Felony Cases